Five Burning Questions for the Second Half of the Astros Season

 4. Is there a regression coming up from any of the big hitters?

 The hitting has been so good, top to bottom, that there is less than a zero percent chance of the Astros trading for a bat.
 Including Marwin Gonzalez, utility player extraordinaire, six of their regulars are hitting .297 or better.
 It's hard to call anyone in the lineup or on the bench a bitter disappointment, other than Carlos Beltran, who is the lone player well below career averages, hitting just .227 and with an OPS of .690.
-Hopefully, all that leadership he is bringing to the clubhouse is translating into the equivalent of about 250 points of OPS.
+Perhaps all that leadership he is bringing to the clubhouse is translating into the equivalent of about 250 points of OPS.
 Here's one tricky thing, if we are looking for potential gotchas — there is some serious daylight between current numbers and career numbers for most of these guys:

 2017 OPS Career OPS